Chait0001/Task-Management/README.md

 - **Mark Complete** — Mark tasks as completed with a single click
 - **Delete Tasks** — Remove tasks that are no longer needed
 - **Overdue Detection** — Automatic status update for tasks past their deadline
+- **Dark / Light Theme** — Toggle between themes with animated sun/moon icons; preference persisted in localStorage
+- **Animated Background** — Canvas-based dotted glow background with organic shimmering that adapts to the active theme
-- **Responsive UI** — Glassmorphism design with animated background, fully responsive layout
+- **Responsive UI** — Glassmorphism design with a fully responsive layout that works seamlessly across devices

 ---